addok/addok/docs/advanced.md

   is active.
 - `addok.helpers.collectors.no_available_tokens_abort`: no usable token
-- `addok.helpers.collectors.only_commons`: this is one of the main collectors, that deals with case where we have only common tokens
+- `addok.helpers.collectors.only_commons`: this is one of the main collectors, that deals with case where we have only common tokens.
+It intelligently chooses between Redis intersection and manual scan based on token frequency and filter size, using the most selective option available
 - `addok.fuzzy.fuzzy_collector`: we'll try to extend tokens with fuzzy matching to find more results in case the bucket is empty
 - `addok.helpers.collectors.extend_results_extrapoling_relations`: that one tries